 Compliance with the covenants included in SIR's amended Credit Agreement is monitored by management on a quarterly basis.
-As part of the Ninth Amendment (all Amending Agreements are filed on SEDAR), the Cumulative Minimum EBITDA Covenant has been replaced by the two financial covenants in the Credit Agreement and the Credit Agreement has been extended to July 6, 2023, however, the Eighth Amending Agreement was in effect as at May 8, 2022.
-As at May 8, 2022, the Company was in compliance with the amended covenants stipulated by the Eighth Amending Agreement.
-As the Credit Agreement was renegotiated and extended subsequent to Q3 2022, the carrying value of the credit facilities under the Credit Agreement were reclassified to current liabilities as it is due within the next 12 months, as at May 8, 2022.
-Furthermore, there can be no certainty that the Company will continue to be in compliance of the covenants subsequent to July 6, 2023.
+As part of the Ninth Amendment (all Amending Agreements are filed on SEDAR), the Cumulative Minimum EBITDA Covenant has been replaced by the two financial covenants in the Credit Agreement and the Credit Agreement has been extended to July 6, 2023.
+As at August 28, 2022, the Company was in compliance with the covenants stipulated by the Ninth Amending Agreement.
+The Credit Agreement was renegotiated and extended, however, the carrying value of the credit facilities under the Credit Agreement remain classified to current liabilities as they are due within the next 12 months, as at August 28, 2022.
+Furthermore, there can be no certainty that the Company will continue to be in compliance with the covenants subsequent to July 6, 2023.

-As at May 8, 2022, SIR's liquidity was comprised of \$3.1 million cash on hand and \$20.1 million available to borrow under its credit facility (August 29, 2021 - \$8.3 million and \$20.0 million).
+As at August 28, 2022, SIR's liquidity was comprised of \$6.5 million of cash on hand and \$20.0 million available to borrow under its credit facility (August 29, 2021 - \$8.3 million and \$20.0 million).

 SIR currently holds 1.3 million Class A GP Units, representing a 13.36% residual interest in the Partnership.
-The Class A GP Units are exchangeable into units of the Fund on a one for one basis, and, as at May 8, 2022, have a market value of approximately \$17.8 million.
+The Class A GP Units are exchangeable into units of the Fund on a one for one basis, and, as at August 28, 2022, have a market value of approximately \$18.0 million.